Frequently Asked Questions

 How are the initial scenarios developed?

 The initial scenarios are developed using the foundational principles for viability, archdiocesan context (such as the number of pastors available for the future), and local data available to the archdiocese.
-Some major concerns looked at include, ministerial and spiritual needs of the parish, parishioner count and Mass attendance, balanced workloads for priests and school vitality and financial stability.
+Some major concerns include ministerial and spiritual needs of the parish, parishioner count and Mass attendance, balanced workloads for priests, school vitality and financial stability.
 The archdiocese’s planning office works with each pastor within a grouping and the vicar’s team to develop the initial scenarios.

 How much impact will local feedback actually have in the parish grouping process?

 Cardinal Cupich has made it clear that there will be no decisions on future grouping structures until he receives the local input.
 The process follows a discipline of giving feedback and offering alternatives to a draft of possible scenarios offered by the archdiocese.

 While Cardinal Cupich has the responsibility to make final decisions, he has insisted that local communities have the duty to provide input to help him understand the situation and which possibilities will be best for the future.